 - Top them.
 Sprinkle a couple of pieces of chopped nuts if desired, but hold off on any salt or sprig of rosemary until the end.

 - Bake, cool, and serve!
 Bake in a preheated 400°F oven for 15 minutes until the puff pastry is golden and the cheese has melted.
 Allow them to cool slightly before serving.
 If desired, garnish with some flaked sea salt and rosemary or thyme!

 - Highly recommend homemade cranberry sauce!
 The addition of freshly squeezed orange juice (or lemon juice) adds a great balance to the tart cranberries and really makes it pop.
-If you have extra cranberries make my cranberry banana bread or cranberry fluff salad.

 - Spray the muffin tins.
 You don’t want to take the chance of ruining the presentation by having them stick to the pan.

 - Feel free to cut off the rind if you’d like.
 I prefer to keep it on, but it’s completely optional.

 - A simple way to cut the strips of dough is to use a pizza cutter.
 A sharp knife works too.

 - Puff pastry works best when it’s cold.
 You want it thawed, but not warm.
 Keep it in the fridge until you’re ready to use it and bake it.